Truth or Myth? Absence doesn’t cost if the employer isn’t paying sick pay

 – Are deadlines missed?

 – Do customer satisfaction rates suffer if there is no one at all ?
 Or there is no one sufficiently trained to cover the absence period?

 – Do your other staff members get upset at the increased work load?

 If you answer yes to any of the above 4 questions, then absence costs your business money, even when contractual sick pay is not being paid.

-Temporary staff usually cost more to pay per hour than permanent staff and their lack of experience can mean that productivity will drop.
-The inconvenience to other staff members also causes a drop in productivity and possibly even a bad customer experience if tempers are frayed.
+Temporary staff usually cost more to pay per hour than permanent staff.
+Further, their lack of experience can mean that productivity will drop.
+The inconvenience to other staff members also causes a drop in productivity.
+In addition, drops in customer experience may occur if tempers are frayed.
 As the saying goes ‘time is money’ and when time is wasted, so is money.

 In 2014 the CIPD reported that the average number of sick days per employee has dropped to 6.6 days per year, which is still thought to cost an average of over £600 per employee.
 In 2011, this cost the UK economy £17bn in total with £2.7bn of that being spent on non-genuine illnesses.

 There are many causes of absences and therefore a range of ways to decrease absence.
 The best way to find a solution that works for you is to monitor your absence.
-This will highlight the top causes for absence in your company and can teach you valuable lessons on what your employees need to become healthier and happier in life and work.
+This will highlight the top causes for absence in your company.
+Moreover, this could teach you valuable lessons on what your employees need to become healthier and happier.

 Although the average cost of employee sickness in the UK has dropped from 2011 statistics, there is still a large variance between the different sectors.
 This highlights the difficulty in gaining helpful information for the more practical sectors such as facilities management or production.